Partnership Explores Disruptive Technologies, Trends and Research Impacting the Commercial Real Estate Industry

 Existing corporate members of the program include Amazon Web Services, Bechtel, Booz Allen Hamilton, CIBC, Cityzenith, Daikin, Deloitte, Hitachi, Microsoft, Prologis, Royal Bank of Canada and Visa.

-The relationship constitutes yet another critical technology partnership for Cushman & Wakefield, which sees partnerships as a key component of its overall technology strategy.
+The relationship marks another critical technology partnership for Cushman & Wakefield, which sees partnerships as a key piece of its technology strategy.
 Since 2017, the company has engaged in strategic partnerships with startup accelerators and venture capital firms, including MetaProp NYC, Plug and Play and Chicago’s 1871.

 About Stanford’s Global Projects Center (GPC)